2025 Liberal Democratic Party presidential election: Election procedure

-The election process for the President of the LDP is established in the "Rules for the Election of President of the Party".
+The election process for the president of the LDP is established in the "Rules for the Election of President of the Party".
 In order to officially qualify as a candidate in the election, a candidate must be an LDP member of the National Diet and must receive a nomination from at least 20 fellow LDP Diet members.
 The LDP selects its leader via a two-round election involving both LDP members of the Diet and dues-paying party members from across Japan.
 In the first round, all 295 LDP members of the Diet will cast one vote while party member votes (915,574) are translated proportionally into votes equaling the other half of the total ballots (also 295) to equal 590 total first round votes.
 If any candidate wins a majority (over 50%, ~296 votes) of votes in the first round, that candidate is elected president.
-If no candidate reaches that threshold, than an instant runoff will be triggered; in this second round, the two candidates who received the highest vote share will advance, and the winner will be decided by the 295 Diet members, and the party's 47 prefectural chapters, with each chapter being allotted one vote each, equally a total 342.
-The winner of the second round will become the next party president.
+If no candidate reaches that threshold, then an instant runoff is triggered; in this second round, the two candidates who receives the highest vote share advance, and the winner is decided by the 295 Diet members, and the party's 47 prefectural chapters, with each chapter being allotted one vote each, equally a total 342.
+The winner of the second round becomes the next party president.

+915,574 citizens are eligible to vote, with their votes proportionally weighted.
 According to NHK News, there are two ways to conduct a presidential election, depending on whether or not it includes a party member vote.
-Party rules stipulate that the election will be contested through a combination of votes from Diet members and "party member votes" from party members across Japan; this was how the previous presidential election was conducted, with over 1.05 million party members voting nationwide.
-However, during "particularly urgent cases," such as the president's resignation during his term, Diet members and 3 representatives from each of the 47 prefectural party chapters will vote at a general meeting of both houses of parliament, which replaces the party convention; the last time this occurred was in 2020, when Yoshihide Suga replaced Shinzo Abe as party president.
+Party rules stipulate that the election will be contested through a combination of votes from Diet members and "party member votes" from party members across Japan; this was how the 2024 Liberal Democratic Party presidential election was conducted, with over 1.05 million party members voting nationwide.
+During "particularly urgent cases", such as the president's resignation during his term, Diet members and 3 representatives from each of the 47 prefectural party chapters will vote at a general meeting of both houses of parliament, which replaces the party convention; the last time this occurred was in the 2020 Liberal Democratic Party presidential election, when Yoshihide Suga replaced Shinzo Abe as party president.
 TBS News reported on 8 September that the presidential election would likely be conducted in the former format, allowing local party members to vote.
 This was confirmed the following day.
-915,574 citizens are eligible to vote; their votes will be proportionally weighted.

 Organization

-As with the last leadership election, the LDP Presidential Election Commission is chaired by Ichiro Aisawa.
+As with the last leadership election, the LDP Presidential Election Commission was chaired by Ichiro Aisawa.
 The party's public relations headquarters published the official slogan of the election on 19 September: "#ChangeTheLDP".